mfall33/checkout/README.md

 --Mobile responsiveness
 --Internal code cleanup and reflect on project structure (make changes where best suited) --Seperate some logic out into hooks
+--Calling cart on every screen should use some kind of context wrapper for this